hiandersson/dream-rl-agents/Documentation/PPO.md

 ![ReweightingFactor](/Documentation/PPOReweightingFull.png)

 The formula above is a chain of products.
-If some policy gets close to 0 the reweighting factor gets close to zero.
+One problem that comes with this is if some policy gets close to 0 the reweighting factor gets close to zero.
 If some policy gets close to 1 over 0 it deverges to infitity.

 ![ReweightingFactor](/Documentation/PPOGradient.png)